mothur/mothur.github.io/_wiki/classify.seqs.md

     AY457910   Bacteria(100);Firmicutes(100);Clostridiales(100);Ruminococcus_et_rel.(100);Anaerofilum-Faecalibacterium(100);Faecalibacterium(100);Faecalibacterium_prausnitzii(100);unclassified;unclassified;unclassified;unclassified;unclassified;unclassified;

 You will notice that sequence AY457912 has a bootstrap value of 54% for the assignment to the *Lachnospira pectinoschiza*.
-This isn\'t much of a vote of confidence for this assignment. mothur\'s default is set to a value of 80%, which mirrors the original implementation in the Wang paper and the general approach to using 80% confidene in bootstrap values for phylogenetics.:
+This isn't much of a vote of confidence for this assignment. mothur's default is set to a value of 80%, which mirrors the original implementation in the Wang paper and the general approach to using 80% confidene in bootstrap values for phylogenetics.: